jessimic/LowEnergyNeuralNetwork/README.md

 	- `SplitTrainTest`

 - `scaler_transformations.py` - Functions that apply specific transformations to prerpare data for quicker training

+- `apply_containment.py` - Cuts out events that don't end in the containment region, should be applied to a file already gone through final level processing
+	- Will make a "not flat" dataset
+	- Will reduce the number of events in dataset
+	- Can be applied to any final level dataset

 - `get_statistics.py` - Functions that find statistics (max, min, quartiles) to apply transformations on training data
 	- No longer used, typically use static near-maximum values now